tldr-pages/tldr/pages/linux/runuser.md

 `runuser {{user}} -l`

-- Specific a 'shell' for running or login instead of default shell
+- Specific a 'shell' for running or login instead of default shell:

 `runuser {{user}} -l -s /bin/sh`

 - Preserve the entire environment of root (if running by root).
-Ignore when having option `--login`
+Ignore when having option `--login`:

 `runuser {{user}} --preserve-environment -c '{{command}}'`